 Marc Hubbard addressed the State Bar of Texas Intellectual Property Law Section on March 20, 2014 at its 27th Annual Advanced Intellectual Property Law Course on the topic of "I'm So Confused - What's Prior Art Now?"
 The presentation highlighted critical changes to what qualifies as "prior art" after the 2011 America Invents Act switched the US patent system from a first-to-invent to a first-to-file system.

 Marc Hubbard wrote about recent Supreme Court cases finding that certain types of inventions are not eligible for patenting in an article, "Is this something that I can patent?" published by the Dallas Bar Association in the October 2013 edition of its monthly periodical, Headnotes.

 Marc Hubbard chaired the Technology, Licensing, & IP Rights Module at the 51st Annual Intellectual Property Conference of the Institute of Law and Technology of The Center for American and International Law on November 11-12, 2013.

 Marc Hubbard addressed the 2013 Annual Meeting of the American Intellectual Property Law Association in Washington, D.C. on the topic of protecting computer application programming interfaces under copyright law in connection with the case of Oracle v.
 Google.

-Marc Hubbard begins a two year term as chair of the Patent Law Committee of the American Intellectual Property Law Association on October 24, 2013.
+Marc Hubbard began a two year term as chair of the Patent Law Committee of the American Intellectual Property Law Association on October 24, 2013.